zonghuiyouren/activestorage/README.md

 ## Direct uploads

-Active Storage, with its included JavaScript library, supports uploading directly from the client to the cloud.
+Backup Storage, with its included JavaScript library, supports uploading directly from the client to the cloud.

 ### Direct upload installation

-1. Include `activestorage.js` in your application's JavaScript bundle.
+1. Include `backupstorage.js` in your application's JavaScript bundle.

     Using the asset pipeline:
     ```js
-    //= require activestorage
+    //= require backupstorage
     ```
     Using the npm package:
     ```js
-    import * as ActiveStorage from "activestorage"
+    import * as BackupStorage from "backupstorage"
-    ActiveStorage.start()
+    BackupStorage.start()
     ```
 2. Annotate file inputs with the direct upload URL.